-- Gross Margin (GAAP): 82%, in line with same quarter last year
+- Gross Margin (GAAP): 83.4%, in line with the same quarter last year

-The digital advertising market is large, growing and becoming more diverse, both in terms of audiences and media.
-This as a result drives a growing need for a software that enables advertisers to use data to automate and optimize ad placements.
+The digital advertising market is large, growing, and becoming more diverse, both in terms of audiences and media.
+As a result, there is a growing need for software that enables advertisers to use data to automate and optimize ad placements.

 The Trade Desk is mainly competing with tools for ad buyers provided by ad sellers like Google (NASDAQ:GOOGL) or Facebook (NASDAQ:FB) and divisions of companies like AT&T (NYSE:T) and Adobe (NASDAQ:ADBE).

-As you can see below, The Trade Desk's revenue growth has been very strong over the last year, growing from quarterly revenue of $279.9 million, to $376.9 million.
+As you can see below, The Trade Desk's revenue growth has been strong over the last two years, growing from $395.6 million in Q4 FY2021 to $605.8 million this quarter.

-And unsurprisingly, this was another great quarter for The Trade Desk with revenue up 34.6% year on year.
-On top of that, revenue increased $61.6 million quarter on quarter, a strong improvement on the $80.2 million decrease in Q1 2022, and a sign of acceleration of growth, which is very nice to see indeed.
+This quarter, The Trade Desk's quarterly revenue was once again up a very solid 23.4% year on year.
+On top of that, its revenue increased $112.5 million quarter on quarter, a very strong improvement from the $29.01 million increase in Q3 2023.
+This is a sign of acceleration of growth and great to see.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-The Trade Desk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 82% in Q2.
+The Trade Desk's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 83.4% in Q4.

-That means that for every $1 in revenue the company had $0.82 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Significantly up from the last quarter, this is a great gross margin, that allows companies like The Trade Desk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.83 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Significantly up from the last quarter, The Trade Desk's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-The Trade Desk's free cash flow came in at $89.2 million in Q2, up year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+The Trade Desk's free cash flow came in at $63.79 million in Q4, down 48.1% year on year.

-The Trade Desk has generated $480.6 million in free cash flow over the last twelve months, an impressive 34.6% of revenues.
-This robust FCF margin is a result of The Trade Desk asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+The Trade Desk has generated $543.3 million in free cash flow over the last 12 months, an eye-popping 27.9% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-Key Takeaways from The Trade Desk's Q2 Results
+Key Takeaways from The Trade Desk's Q4 Results

 Is Now The Time?

-The Trade Desk may have had a good quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
-There are a number of reasons why we think The Trade Desk is a great business.
-While we would expect growth rates to moderate from here, its revenue growth has been strong, over the last two years.
-On top of that, its very efficient customer acquisition hints at the potential for strong profitability, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.
+There are several reasons why we think The Trade Desk is a great business.
+While we'd expect growth rates to moderate from here, its .
+Additionally, its very efficient customer acquisition hints at the potential for strong profitability, and its bountiful generation of free cash flow empowers it to invest in growth initiatives.